henry3539/henry3539/README.md

 - Research Interests: Fruit tree phenotypic analysis, 3D reconstruction, intelligent point cloud processing, intelligent equipment for forestry and fruit tree industry.
 # 🔥News
-- 11/2025: Awarded the National Graduate Scholarship (National Level) (The highest-level scholarship awarded by the Chinese government to graduate students ranking in the top 0.2% overall, with evaluation covering academic performance, research achievements, and overall performance).
+- 11/2025: Awarded the National Graduate Scholarship (National Level) (under the supervision of Professor Kang Feng and Lecturer Miao Yanlong, with evaluation covering academic performance, research achievements, and overall performance).

 - 10/2025: Awarded the title of "Outstanding Graduate Student" (University Level) by Beijing Forestry University (successfully won the award twice in a row during the master's period, with excellent overall performance).